SeanPesce/Direct3D9-Overlay/Readme.md

 ## Plugins:

-To utilize the overlay from an external DLL, the external DLL must export the `set_device_wrapper` function.
-Other supported exported functions include `initialize_plugin` and `load_keybinds`.
-See the ExampleOverlayPlugin subproject for reference.
+To utilize various features of the overlay from an external DLL, the external DLL must be a plugin for this project which imports/exports various functions.
+See the [ExampleOverlayPlugin](https://github.com/SeanPesce/Direct3D9-Overlay/tree/master/ExampleOverlayPlugin) subproject for reference.

 ## Credits: